A deep learning-based remaining useful life prediction approach for bearings: Introduction

-In general, RUL prediction approaches can be categorized into two categories: model-based and data-driven approaches.
-The aim of model-based approach is to build a physical model to represent the degradation process of the rolling bearing \cite{wang2018real}.
-Li \textit{et al.} \cite{li2000stochastic} predicted the rate of defect growth on a bearing unit through using Paris’s law for fatigue.
+In general, RUL prediction approaches can be categorized into model-based and data-driven approaches.
+Model-based approaches aim to build a physical model to represent the degradation of the rolling bearing \cite{wang2018real}.
+Li \textit{et al.} \cite{li2000stochastic} predicted the defect growth on a bearing unit using Paris's law for fatigue.
 However, it is difficult to construct a precise physical degradation model due to the sensitivity of the model parameters and noised operating environments.
-This limits the practical applications of the model-based approach.
-The data-driven approach investigated in this paper benefits from the extensive expertise in signal processing and machine learning \cite{si2011remaining}, and infers the degradation process of bearings without knowing any of the physics of degradation failure.
-In the data-driven approach, the prognostic framework mainly consists of three stages: 1) feature extraction from the noisy bearing signals helps build up the useful information, such as health indicator, for learning of degradation behavior; 2) degradation models are trained on the training sets using statistical and machine learning techniques; and 3) the degradation indicator of the test bearings can be predicted based on the model trained in the last stage and the unknown degradation process can be predicted by applying regression techniques, such as $\epsilon$-SVR.
+This limits the practical applications of the model-based approaches.
+On the other hand, data-driven approaches benefit from the extensive expertise in signal processing and machine learning \cite{si2011remaining}, and infer the degradation process of bearings without knowing any physics of degradation failure.
+The prognostic framework of the data-driven approaches mainly consists of three stages: 1) feature extraction from noisy sensory signals, which helps to build up the health indicator for the learning of system degradation behavior; 2) degradation models are trained on the training bearing using statistical or machine learning techniques; and 3) the degradation indicator of the test bearings can be estimated based on the model trained in the second stage.
+Then, the unknown degradation process can be predicted by applying regression techniques (i.e., $\epsilon$-SVR).